Prakhar-Bhartiya/LLM-HinglishStyleTransfer/README.md

 3. **Run Notebooks and Scripts:**

    - Use Jupyter Notebook or VS Code to open and run `Qwen2.5-Models-FineTuning.ipynb` and `Evaluations.ipynb`.
-   - Run the `ab_test.py` script to perform comparative evaluation of fine-tuning strategies.
+   - Run the `ab_testing.py` script to perform comparative evaluation of fine-tuning strategies.
    - Use the `chat.py` script for an interactive session with the fine-tuned model.

+## TODOs
+- Train in the cloud and push final checkpoints to Hugging Face Hub
+- Add Hugging Face Spaces UI for interactive demos

 ## Contributing